MarquesWright/Rock-Paper-Scissors/README.md

 * Paper covers rock.
 * If there’s a tie, then the game ends in a draw.

-Our code will break the game into four parts:
+This code will break the game into four parts:

 1. Get the user’s choice.
 2. Get the computer’s choice.